-In the latest (May, 2022) edition of the HCSS Cyber Arms Watch, India is rated with a DCR of level 1, and a PCR of level 3 (cf. table II), resulting in an untransparent cyber transparency rating.87 Officially, while cyberspace and offensive cyber capabilities are identified and mentioned in doctrinal documents on information warfare, there is a lack of clarity in the available data.
-As such, as of yet, the nature and extent of India's cyber capabilities cannot be reliably determined.
-India's Defence Cyber Agency (DCyA) has reportedly become operational in August 2021, indicating that the Indian government is intent on further developing cyber capabilities.
-Beyond this, however, it is difficult to differentiate aspirational cyber capabilities from capabilities that are already (being) established in India due to a lack of reliable and transparent information, particularly from government and interconnected circles.88
+In the latest (May 2022) edition of the HCSS Cyber Arms Watch, India is rated with a DCR of level 1 and PCR of level 3 (cf. Table 2), resulting in an untransparent cyber transparency rating.
+Officially, while cyberspace and offensive cyber capabilities are identified and mentioned in doctrinal documents on information warfare, there is a lack of clarity in the available data.
+As such, the nature and extent of India's cyber capabilities cannot be determined reliably.
+India's Defense Cyber Agency (DCyA) has reportedly become operational in August 2021, indicating that the Indian government intends to develop cyber capabilities further.
+Beyond this, however, it is difficult to differentiate aspirational cyber capabilities from capabilities that are already (being) established in India due to a lack of reliable and transparent information, particularly from government and interconnected circles.

-The perceived rating of India's cyber capabilities, on the other hand, lies much higher, at level 3.
-Nonetheless, there remains a discrepancy among different observers and experts, while most are hopeful of India's potential to develop cyber capabilities, there remains much scepticism as to how effective India's current and near-future capabilities are.
+The perceived rating of India's cyber capabilities, on the other hand, is much higher at Level 3.
+Nonetheless, there remains a discrepancy among different observers and experts, while most are hopeful of India's potential to develop cyber capabilities, there remains much scepticism about the effectiveness of India's current and near-future capabilities.
 Equally, there are many doubts about the actual level of commitment of the Indian government towards cyber as a strategic domain and towards constructing and expanding its cyber capabilities.
-As such, many institutes tend to rank India conservatively: the Belfer Center's National Cyber Power Index (2020) ranks India as the 21st most comprehensive cyber power, and its offensive capabilities 28th out of 30.89 The Institute for Strategic Studies (IISS), on the other hand, ranks cyber powers in a 3-tiered system based on relative strength of countries across 7 categories:90
+As such, many institutes tend to rank India conservatively: the Belfer Center's National Cyber Power Index (2020) ranks India as the 21st most comprehensive cyber power, and its offensive capabilities 28th out of 30.
+The Institute for Strategic Studies (IISS), on the other hand, ranks cyber powers in a 3-tiered system based on relative strength of countries across 7 categories: